cjxgm/ipu/README.md

 make test
 ```

-For it's an alpha project, "install" function is not provided.
+For it's a beta project, "install" function is not provided.
 If you want
 to, you can do it in this way:

 ```bash